dkmullen/directory-project/README.md

 To install, clone the repository, install the dependencies with npm, install and run [Mongo](https://www.mongodb.com/download-center?jmp=nav#community) locally and open `localhost:3000` in the browser and it should work.
 There is a little data (`some-data.json`) that conforms to the schema to get you started.

 TODO (as of June 16, 2017)
-- Login: Need separate error messages for email and pw
 - Sign-up: Need checking for already-existing email addresses
 - Fix date-field on forms in iOS
 - Enable photo uploading